qasim5570/healthcare-lakehouse-reference/README.md

   grain.
 - **Silver is `overwrite`, not incremental.** Fine at this volume, wrong at three years of history.
 Move to `MERGE` or declarative CDC before Phase 2.

+## Deliberate omissions

+**Declarative Pipelines**
+**Lakeflow Connect**

+## A note on AI assistance

+This project was built with AI assistance, and the reasoning behind every decision is documented rather than assumed.

+The scaffold for the Streamlit app came from the Databricks Dashboard template.
+The pipeline, the data model, the Genie integration, and the evaluation were worked through with Claude — the architecture decisions, the debugging and the trade-offs are documented in `docs/`, including where the first approach was wrong and had to be revised.

+Notable examples: the Unity Catalog metastore surviving a workspace teardown and leaving unrecoverable orphaned objects; Genie ranking clinic-month rows instead of clinics and reporting every clinic as equally unprofitable; and a benchmark that surfaced a definitional ambiguity in "least profitable" that neither the ground truth nor the model had wrong — the question did.

+I can explain any line of this and why it is written that way.